 The only Cybis Commemorative Chess Set in New England.
 Number eight in a limited edition of ten.
 Your move.

 Set on display in Danbury store. $30,000 subject to prior sale

 A 1982 Cybis price list does not include the set; did it actually sell out in only two years?
-That may well be so, because their 1986 catalog also contains no mention of it and a 1988 list of currently available sculptures did not include it either.
+Their 1986 catalog also contains no mention of it and a 1988 list of currently available sculptures does not include it either.

 The Price Guide To Contemporary Collectibles by Mary Sieber lists “Chess Set” under the Commemorative Heading as having been an issue of 10 but wrongly gives the issue date as 1972 which of course was the creation date of the original Presidential gift of state set(s) upon which the Commemorative Set’s retail issue was based.
 Thus the correct issue date for the 10-set retail edition is 1979, not 1972.